bancorprotocol/carbon-app/README.md

 };
 ```

-5. Update the `.env` file to use the required network (ex: "polygon") and set your RPC url
+5. Update the `.env` file to use the required network (ex: "polygon") and set your RPC url if you wish to use a custom one not defined under the `common.ts` file.

 ```bash
 # Use polygon network